greninger-lab/HPIV3-HN-secondary-structure/README.md

 The modified RNA was reverse transcribed with SuperScript II reverse transcriptase and 200 ng random nonamer primers to profile adduct-induced mutations.
 CDNA was subsequently purified with MicroSpin G-25 spin column prior to randomer workflow library prep.
 Second strand synthesis reactions transformed the modified cDNA into dsDNA and were spin column purified quantitated, and adjusted to a concentration of 0.2 ng/uL for Nextera tagmentation and indexing PCR.
 Size selection target capture and purification was executed with Agencourt AMpure XP beads at a 0.8:1.0 volumetric ratio of paramagnetic beads to sample library.

 #### Sequencing
-After MaP and library construction, sequencing was performed on the MiSeq System
+After MaP and library construction, sequencing was performed on the Illumina MiSeq System

 ### In-silico
+Shapemapper 2 (https://github.com/Weeks-UNC/shapemapper2) was run on a 16 core Mac Pro running Ubuntu.
+Reads were adapter trimmed using Cutadapt before being organized into folders (positive, denatured control, negative) for subsequent Shapemapper2 and Superfold analyses.
+Default settings were used for Shapemapper2 as well as Superfold.
+Shapemapper2 commands for each run are found as .sh files in their respective folders and follow the general syntax in `shapemapper_general_command.sh`.